 Configuring an inbound mail route on the G Suite domain is required to restrict message delivery from Mailprotector's servers and prevent spammers from using a direct connection to Google Gmail host addresses, bypassing Mailprotector scanning.

-Configuration steps for an outbound mail routes are in the G Suite - Outbound Mail Routes article.
+Configuration steps for an outbound mail route are in the Outbound Mail Routes article.

-Before beginning the configuration of the G Suite mail routes, the Mailprotector Console should have the domain, inbound SMTP host address and users configured to ensure the Mailprotector solution is ready to scan and protect the domain.
+Before configuring the Workspace Gmail mail routes, the Mailprotector Console should have the domain, inbound SMTP host address, and users configured to ensure the Mailprotector solution is ready to scan and protect the domain.

-If the domain and users are not configured in the Mailprotector Console, please start with Step 2: Add Users.
+If the domain and users need to be configured in the Mailprotector Console, please start with Step 2: Add Users.